-Degrees conferred between July 1, 2014 and June 30, 2015
+Degrees conferred between July 1, 2017 and June 30, 2018

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
-If you prefer, you can compute the percentages using 1^{st} majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+If you prefer, you can compute the percentages using 1st majors only.

-Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include
+Category Diploma/ Certificate Associate Bachelor's CIP 2010 Categories to Include

+Agriculture 1

-Natural resources and 7.8 3
+Natural resources and conservation 7.4% 3

-conservation
+Architecture 4

-Area, ethnic, and gender studies 4.3 5
+Area, ethnic, and gender studies 5.3% 5

+Communication/journalism 9

+Communication technologies 10

-Computer and information 0.9 11
+Computer and information sciences 2.4% 11

-sciences
+Personal and culinary services 12

-Education 100.0 1.4 13
+Education 1.1% 13

+Engineering 14

+Engineering technologies 15

-Foreign languages, literatures, and 2.3 16
+Foreign languages, literatures, and linguistics 2.2% 16

-linguistics
+Family and consumer sciences 19

+Law/legal studies 22

-English 5.5 23
+English 6.4% 23

-Liberal arts/general studies 1.2 24
+Liberal arts/general studies 1.8% 24

+Library science 25

-Biological/life sciences 14.2 26
+Biological/life sciences 13.2% 26

-Mathematics and statistics 3.5 27
+Mathematics and statistics 2.6% 27

+Military science and military technologies 28 and 29

-Interdisciplinary studies 3.3 30
+Interdisciplinary studies 2.4% 30

+Parks and recreation 31

-Philosophy and religious studies 4.3 38
+Philosophy and religious studies 3.3% 38

+Theology and religious vocations 39

-Physical sciences 7.6 40
+Physical sciences 8.8% 40

+Science technologies 41

-Psychology 4.5 42
+Psychology 3.3% 42

+Homeland Securityprotective services 43

+Public administration and social services 44

-Social sciences 30.4 45
+Social sciences 30.3% 45

+Construction trades 46

+Mechanic and repair technologies 47

+Precision production 48

+Transportation and materials moving 49

-Visual and performing arts 7.0 50
+Visual and performing arts 7.0% 50

+Health professions and related programs 51

+Business/marketing 52

-History 1.8 54
+History 2.4% 54

+Other

 TOTAL 100% 100% 100%